 Packing for a camping trip in an RV is much easier than packing for any other type of camping.
 It is like staying in a condo, just smaller.
 All of the essentials are usually part of the RV rental including sheets, towels, and all kitchen necessities.
 You just need to pack your personal items and food and you are all set.
 Not only that, there is a fridge and freezer so you don’t have to worry about packing a cooler.

 After tent camping for the first two years of Eli’s life, we decided to buy a camper trailer.
 Camping with Eli was so much easier in the camper!
 He had his own bed for nap time, running water, a bathroom, and even a kitchen!

+We had to sell our camper when we moved to Hawaii.
+But, we can still rent one when we return to the mainland.
 We’ve rented an RV in Alaska several times and it was such a great way to see the state.

 Check out – The Ultimate Alaska Road Trip 10 Day Itinerary for the best Alaska camping trip itinerary

 Having all of the necessities available everywhere you go makes camping so easy and fun.

 That being said, there are some things to think about before renting a camper for your first family camping trip.